mauritsd/react-native-dynamic-bundle/README.md

 an application without updating the application itself (i.e. through the App Store or Google Play).
 You could use this functionality to, for example:
 * Get app updates to users quicker.
-* Make A/B-testing or gradual rollouts less cumbersome.
+* Make A/B-testing or gradual rollouts as easy as on the web.

-react-native-dynamic-bundle differs from react-native-auto-updater and alternatives in that it does not attempt to be an end-to-end solution for updates or A/B testing, only providing the bare necessities for switching bundles and reloading the app.
-This means you will have to implement things like the update UI, a bundle downloader and fallback/safety mechanisms yourself.
+react-native-dynamic-bundle differs from react-native-auto-updater and alternatives in that it does not attempt to be a complete solution, only providing the bare necessities for switching bundles and reloading the app.
+This requires you to implement the logic to download and keep track of the bundles yourself, but does give you complete freedom in how you implement your updater or A/B testing logic.

 ## To do's
-* Make an npm package out of this project.
-* Implement Android version of native code.
 * Have API calls to query the bundle registry from the JS side.
-* API docs.
-In the meanwhile, have a look at AppDelegate.{h,m} of the example.
+* Explanations of how to set it up on the native side.
+In the meanwhile have a look at AppDelegate.m for iOS and MainActivity.java / MainApplication.java for Android.
-* Don't export the NativeModules directly, but have a simple JS wrapper around them.
+* Don't export the NativeModule directly, but have a simple JS wrapper around it, with Flow annotations and API docs.
 * Have the example do more than just reload the current bundle.

 ## Getting started